Robert Hansen's house.

 Photos of the house and other related images.

-In June of 1983, Hansen imprisoned and raped 17-year-old Cindy Paulson at his house on Old Harbor Road.
-He then drove her to a nearby public-use airport called Merrill Field.
+In June of 1983, he imprisoned and raped 17-year-old Cindy Paulson at his house on Old Harbor Road.
+Afterwards, he drove her to a nearby public-use airport called Merrill Field.

-Once they reached the airport, Hansen parked the car beside his small bush plane and started to load items into the cockpit.
-Meanwhile, Cindy remained cuffed in the backseat.
+Once they reached the airport, Hansen parked his vehicle beside his small bush plane and started loading items into the cockpit.
+Meanwhile, Paulson remained cuffed in the backseat.

-Fortunately, she soon spotted an opportunity to escape.
-While Hansen was preoccupied with the plane, Cindy Paulson lunged into the front seat and exited the car via the driver's door.
-She then ran cuffed and barefoot towards the closest entrance on 5th Avenue.
+Fortunately, the teenager soon spotted an opportunity to escape.
+While Hansen was preoccupied with the plane, Paulson lunged into the front seat and exited the car via the driver's door.
+She then ran, handcuffed and barefoot, towards the closest entrance on 5th Avenue.

-Although Hansen chased after her with a gun, Cindy was able to flag down a passing truck driver before he could reach her.
+Although Hansen attempted to chase Paulson with a gun, she was able to flag down a passing truck driver before he could reach her.

-At her request, the driver dropped her off at the Mush Inn and then proceeded to contact the police.
+At her request, the driver dropped her off at the Mush Inn and contacted the police.

 Coordinates: 61.215874, -149.842995

-The photograph at the top shows what Robert Hansen's house looked like back in 1983.
+The photograph at the top shows what Hansen's house looked like back in 1983.

 The Google Street View image at the bottom was taken in July of 2021.

-Originally, the police did not believe that someone like Hansen could be responsible for the murders of local women.
-In their eyes, he was far too mild-mannered and meek to commit such heinous crimes.
+Initially, the police did not believe that a man like Hansen could be responsible for the murders of local women.
+In their eyes, he was far too meek and mild-mannered to commit such heinous crimes.

-This is despite the fact that he had a history of violence against women.
+This was despite the fact that he had a history of violence against women.

 However, a criminal profile by FBI agent John Douglas quickly challenged this perception.

 According to Douglas' profile, the killer would be an experienced hunter with low self-esteem and a stutter.
-He would also be a hard-working and successful businessman.
+He would also be a hard-working, successful businessman.

-Douglas surmised that the man in question likely kept "trophies" of his victims in an attempt to relive the murders.
+Douglas theorized that the man in question likely kept "trophies" of his victims in an attempt to relive the murders.

-Nowadays, the building is home to a Food Mart convenience store.
+These days, the unit is home to a Food Mart convenience store.

 Another Anchorage-based serial killer named Gary Zieger has also been linked to her murder.